 - During the days when the whole country is looking forward to the 50th anniversary of the Liberation of the South and National Reunification Day (April 30, 1975 - April 30, 2025), we had the opportunity to meet and talk with veteran Nguyen Duc Lap, residing in Chi Lang ward, Lang Son city - a liberation army soldier who directly participated in the historic Ho Chi Minh Campaign.

-“The graves of unknown martyrs/Their blood and bones built the foundation of independence/The great victory of Spring, the lightning-fast campaign/Each cemetery, a glorious milestone/The soldiers met each other with great dignity/All their lives, they did not care about titles/They lived their whole lives with love for their country/Their medals were worn by their comrades”.
+“The graves of unknown martyrs/Their blood and bones built the foundation of independence/The great victory of Spring, the lightning-fast campaign/Each cemetery, a glorious milestone/The soldiers met each other with great courage/All their lives, they did not care about titles/They lived their whole lives with love for their country/Their medals were worn by their comrades”.

 After a long period of training, in early 1975, Mr. Lap received orders to march to the South, to support the Southern battlefield which was extremely fierce at that time.
 With a burning spirit and deep hatred for the enemy, the young soldier joined his comrades, each carrying more than 30kg of military equipment, and marched towards the beloved South.

-After liberating Vung Tau, Mr. Lap’s unit sent an army to Con Dao to liberate Con Dao, while Mr. Lap stayed in Vung Tau and then heard the news of victory on the radio.
-Although he did not witness the moment when the liberation flag flew over the roof of the Independence Palace, the news of victory made the soldiers in their twenties like Mr. Lap burst with emotion because the wish for the day of reunification finally came true, the two regions of the North and South were reunited, and the soldiers would be able to return to their families.
+After liberating Vung Tau, Mr. Lap's unit sent an army to Con Dao to liberate Con Dao, while Mr. Lap stayed in Vung Tau and then heard the news of victory on the radio.
+Although he did not witness the moment when the liberation flag flew on the roof of the Independence Palace, the news of victory made the soldiers in their twenties like Mr. Lap burst with emotion because the wish for the day of reunification finally came true, the two regions of the North and South were reunited, and the soldiers would be able to return to their families.

-The most profound memories of a glorious time, especially the time participating in the Ho Chi Minh Campaign, were preserved by Mr. Lap and recorded in a memoir he hand-wrote in 1976.
-Watching Mr. Lap flip through each page of the memoir, with pages and pen strokes stained by time, but through each sentence containing many emotions, many dreams about the day the country was unified of the young soldier, we clearly felt the journey and aspirations of the liberation army soldier, from the first days of awkwardly joining the army, diligently training until marching to the South and directly holding guns, contributing to the General Offensive and Uprising in the Spring of 1975.
+The most profound memories of a glorious time, especially the time participating in the Ho Chi Minh Campaign, were preserved by Mr. Lap, recorded in a memoir he hand-wrote in 1976.
+Watching Mr. Lap flip through each page of the memoir, with pages and pen strokes stained by time, but through each sentence containing many emotions, many dreams about the day the country was unified of the young soldier, we clearly felt the journey and aspirations of the liberation army soldier, from the first days of confusion when joining the army, diligently training until marching to the South and directly holding guns, contributing to the General Offensive and Uprising in the Spring of 1975.

-Talking about the reason for writing this memoir, Mr. Lap laughed and said: When I was young, I took the opportunity to write down what I could remember so that later I would have something to remember and also to let my children and grandchildren know that my father and grandfather had fought so gloriously.
-Now that I am old, my memory is getting worse, so this diary is my “savings”!
+Talking about the reason for writing this memoir, Mr. Lap laughed and said: When I was young, I took the opportunity to write down what I could remember so that later I would have something to remember and also to let my children and grandchildren know that my father had fought so gloriously.
+Now that I am old, my memory is getting worse, so this diary is my "savings"!

 After the Ho Chi Minh Campaign in 1976, Mr. Lap returned to the North and studied to become an officer at the Military School of Military Region 3 in Hai Duong .
 In the following years, Mr. Lap continued to participate in wars to protect the Fatherland.
 After many years of fighting with guns, Mr. Lap was awarded many noble medals such as: First Class Military Exploit Medal, First Class Glorious Soldier Medal, Second Class Resistance Medal...